marktrovinger/obsidian_vault/Grad School/Applications of Deep Learning/Workflow in Deep Learning.md

 Once a model has been deployed, you need to keep track of how it is doing!

+## Data Augmentation
+The main idea here is to artificially increase the size of your dataset, mainly by performing a number of random transformations on images within a dataset.

+## Pretrained Model
+Using a previously trained model, one that was trained on a large-scale image classification task, for example, allows us to train a model in much shorter time.

 ## References
 1. [Unreasonable Effectiveness of Data](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35179.pdf)
 2. [Model Optimization](https://www.tensorflow.org/model_optimization)